AdaCore/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 pragma Assertion_Policy (Pre => Ignore, Gold => Check);
 ```

-while the following activates all assertions and ghost entities at ``Gold``
+while the following activates all assertions and ghost entities at the ``Gold``
 level, except for preconditions, as all preconditions are deactivated:

 ```Ada